paulbaron/ShaderEditor/Log book/LOG BOOK.md

 - The render pass editor

 They will be handled by the following managers:
-- Render pass manager -> keep the render pass graph node with all the render pass data
+- Render pass manager: keep the render pass graph node with all the render pass data
-- The data manager -> handle a collection of data structure, organized as a tree
+- The data manager: handle a collection of data structure, organized as a tree

 #### Thought
 Organization of the model view:
-- Model Data -> contains slots to update its attribute and the widget to display with access to the UI
+- Model Data: contains slots to update its attribute and the widget to display with access to the UI
-- View Data -> contains the UI created with the designer
+- View Data: contains the UI created with the designer

 #### Done today
 I have started the implementation of the data structure editor and manager and I have merged the texture editor in it.